CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 - Combine it with another array filled with the names from another table
 - `console.log` the names in alphabetical order
 - Create a new value with the 2nd, 3rd and 4th people in it
 - Create a function that takes a `name` and an array of names and returns a string.
-If the name is not in an array, it should retuern `<name> is not sitting at the table with <people in the array>`.
+If the name is not in an array, it should return `<name> is not sitting at the table with <people in the array>`.
 If the name is in the array, it should return `<name> is sitting at the table with <people in the array>`.

 ## Array map